Last Updated July 28, 2020

 Are There Cheaper Options?

-Are these programs the most affordable ones in Europe?
-Yes.
 Are they the easiest and most affordable residency programs in the world?

-No.
+The winner of that contest is Cambodia.
 Practically anyone qualifies.
 Anyone who arrives on a visa on arrival or a travel visa can then turn that visa into a one-year Cambodian business visa for less than $300.

-From there, you can then take your visa to a fixer; they will take your passport and visa into an immigration office and will get you a one year visa.
+From there, you can take your visa to a fixer; they will take your passport and visa into an immigration office and will get you a one year visa.
 That visa is renewable every year as long as you pay that small fee.

 This will give you the right to live and work in Cambodia.
 You can then establish a second residence.

 If you are looking for a home in Southeast Asia and don’t want to invest $280,000 in Thailand or $70,000 in the Bank of Malaysia, then Cambodia is an option.
-This business visa will not lead to citizenship or to a passport, but it is super easy and is good for a second residence where you can live and establish ties.
+This business visa will not lead to citizenship and a passport, but it is super easy and is good for a second residence where you can live and establish ties.

-If you’re not ready to get your first second residency in Europe by putting $300,000 in a bank account, you could ease your way into it by doing something simpler in a place like Cambodia first.
+If you’re not ready to get one of the available second residencies in Europe by putting $300,000 in a bank account, you could ease your way into planting the second residence flag by doing something simpler in a place like Cambodia first.